31 Essential Pet Hair Remover Tips You Need Right Now

 There is a regular pet hair party underneath your bed.
 Use a microfiber dust mop to remove it quickly.
 Don’t panic if the ball of pet hair is larger than your actual dog or cat.

-For more tips about sleeping with you pet, check out our post “Should you sleep with your pets”
+For more tips about sleeping with your pet, check out our post “Should you sleep with your pets”

 #23 Bedroom Hiding Places

 Pet hair has superpowers and likes to fly around unnoticed.
 It loves to hang out on your ceiling fan blades, on top of windows, molding, and even lampshades.
-Use a microfiber-cloths to wipe them down during weekly cleanings.
+Use a microfiber cloth to wipe them down during weekly cleanings.